Smith & Wesson M&P: Variants

 In 2012, Smith & Wesson introduced the M&P Shield in 9mm and .40 S&W. The Shield is a subcompact single-stack magazine variant of the M&P line.
 The Shield has roughly the same silhouette as the M&P Compact but is considerably thinner at less than 1-inch in width.
 The Shield is the first M&P to incorporate an improved trigger with positive reset.
-In 2016 a .45 ACP variant Shield was added to Smith and Wesson's product line.
+In 2016, a .45 ACP variant Shield was added to Smith and Wesson's product line.
 The .45 ACP Shield variant has a 0.2 in longer barrel, measuring in at top length of 3.3 in, and exhibits larger overall dimensions.
+In April 2021, the original 1.0 Shield platform was discontinued after the release of M&P Shield Plus.

 In 2014, Smith & Wesson introduced the M&P Bodyguard 380 in .380 ACP.
 The M&P Bodyguard is functionally identical to the previous released Bodyguard 380, which it replaces.
 The M&P-branded Bodyguard removes the integrated laser sight of the previous pistol and brings the aesthetics in line with the rest of the M&P product line.
 Unlike the rest of the M&P pistols, the M&P Bodyguard is not striker-fired.
 It is a more traditional double-action-only hammer-fired pistol intended for personal protection, concealed carry or as a law enforcement "back-up" gun.

 In 2017, Smith & Wesson introduced the M&P M2.0 series.
 Changes include a full-length steel chassis, a rough textured grip, and the improved trigger system of the Pro series.

 In 2018, Smith & Wesson introduced the M&P 380 Shield EZ.
 As the name suggests, the Shield EZ has a number of convenience features including an easy-to-rack slide and an easy-to-load magazine.
 In late 2019, Smith & Wesson added a 9mm offering to the Shield EZ line.
 Both the .380 and 9mm variants feature an internal hammer.